-587. The Parties will jointly select an independent monitor who will assess and report whether the requirements of this Agreement have been implemented, and whether implementation is resulting in constitutional policing and increased community trust of CPD.

-The independent monitor will be assisted by a team of individuals (collectively, "Monitor") with the knowledge, skills, and expertise necessary to accomplish the Monitor's duties under this Agreement.

-- 588. The Monitor will be the agent of the Court and subject to the supervision and orders of the Court, consistent with this Agreement.
+- 610. The Parties will jointly select an independent monitor who will assess and report whether the requirements of this Agreement have been implemented, and whether implementation is resulting in constitutional policing and increased community trust of CPD.
+The independent monitor will be assisted by a team of individuals (collectively, "Monitor") with the knowledge, skills, and expertise necessary to accomplish the Monitor's duties under this Agreement. - orders of the Court, consistent with this Agreement.
 The Monitor will only have the duties, responsibilities, and authority conferred by this Agreement.
 The Monitor will not, and is not intended to, replace or assume the role or duties of any CPD or City official.
-The Superintendent of CPD continues to be in charge of the Department. - 589.
+The Superintendent of CPD continues to be in charge of the Department. - 612.
 In order to assess and report on whether the requirements of this Agreement have been implemented and its objectives are being achieved, the Monitor will conduct the reviews, audits, and assessments specified below, and such additional audits, reviews, and assessments as the Monitor reasonably deems necessary to determine whether the Agreement has been implemented as required.